Mari0nV/PythonTraining/threads/Threads_exercises.md

 ## Exercise 2

-The goal of this exercise is to implement a restaurant simulation where Customers can order and eat meals, Waiters take commands and brings them back to Customers, and Cooks cook meals when an order is brought by a Waiter.
+The goal of this exercise is to implement a restaurant simulation where Customers can order and eat meals, a Waiters takes commands and brings them back to Customers, and a Cook cooks meals when an order is brought by the Waiter.

 A Customer takes 5 seconds to eat a meal.

-A Waiter takes 1 second to bring an order to a Cook, and 1 second to bring food to a Customer.
+The Waiter takes 1 second to bring an order to the Cook, and 1 second to bring food to a Customer.
-A Cook takes 5 seconds to cook a meal.
+The Cook takes 5 seconds to cook a meal.
 A the end of a meal, a Customer pays 5 euros to the Waiter.

 ### Question 1 - Simple restaurant